gkatzioura/RobotNavigation/README.md

 This is a spring-boot gradle based project.
 In order to run, gradle 4 is required.
 In order to start the application issue 'gradle clean bootRun'.
-An http server listening to http://localhost:8080 will be up and running.
+A http server listening to http://localhost:8080 will be up and running.

 In order to execute the requests, the project is packaged with swagger ui.
 To access swagger ui use the http://localhost:8080/swagger-ui.html url.